Get Our FREE Guide to Landing a Remote Job You Love

 There are advantages and disadvantages to remote work, of course (and I’ll delve into those later in this article), but the point is this: there’s a high probability that remote is the future.
-That’s why, today, I’m deep-diving into what remote work is, what it isn’t, and what it could be for someone who looks a lot like…yeah, you.
+That’s why, today, I’m deep-diving into what remote work is, what it isn’t, and what working remotely could be for someone who looks a lot like…yeah, you.

 What Is Remote Work?

 You might have heard it called “telecommuting” or even “work from home”, but remote work is based on the idea that work can be done from anywhere—within reason.
 The premise is this: thanks to the digital age, you can successfully complete projects and communicate with your team—even manage a team—without being in the same room or even the same city.